Reverse Morris Trust: Procter and Gamble

 Procter & Gamble was planning to sell its Pringles line of snacks to Diamond Foods in a leveraged, reverse Morris Trust split-off.
 The Pringles business was to be transferred to a separate subsidiary which would assume approximately $850 million of debt.
 The two companies were unable to finalize the deal and, in February 2012, Procter & Gamble found another buyer in Kellogg's.

 Procter & Gamble used a similar transaction structure when it sold Folgers coffee to The J.M.
-Smucker Company in 2008 and used the same transaction structure with the sale of 43 of its beauty brands on July 9, 2015, to Coty Inc.
+Smucker Company in 2008 and used the same transaction structure with the sale of 43 of its beauty brands on July 9, 2015, to Coty.